TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

 ROGER: My pleasure.

-LESLIE: Alright.
-Catch the current season of This Old House and Ask This Old House on PBS.
-For local leanings and step-by-step videos of many common dwelling better projects, see ThisOldHouse.com.
+LESLIE: You can catch the current season of This Old House and Ask This Old House on PBS.
+For local listings and a step-by-step video on vinyl fencing and other projects, visit ThisOldHouse.com.

 LESLIE: And I’m Leslie Segrete.